 College Admission Standards

-New minimum college admission standards for students seeking admission to a public, four-year college or university, went into effect in fall 2012.
-An academic road map for middle and high school students, the new minimum standards do not guarantee admission but do establish a foundational level of academic achievement needed to do successful college work.
-Visit the Washington Student Achievement Council website for details.
+Minimum college admission standards serve as an academic road map for middle and high school students.
+The minimum standards do not guarantee admission but do establish a foundational level of academic achievement needed to do successful college work.
+More information available is available from the Washington Student Achievement Council.

-Check out our dual credit lookup tool to find out how your AP, IB, or Cambridge test scores apply as college credit.
+Check out the dual-credit lookup tool to find out how your AP, IB, or Cambridge test scores apply as college credit.